“I want to invite you to truly engage in the moment and agree to CONSPIRE with the most noble of all animals – our silent friend, the Horse..”

 A ‘Lame’ Decision?

 The FEI’s General Assembly in Montevideo recently decided to prohibit the practice (in German called ‘Zuckis‘) – starting in 2022.
-So a little over 4 more years left to torture horses legally.
+So the remainder of 2021 left to torture horses legally.
 For many horses, it will come too late.
 They will end their torturous career in the service of an overly ambitious prize money hunter.

 Wraps Getting a Bad (W)Rap